-While ICE/ERO requires that all use-of-force incidents be documented and forwarded to ICE/ERO for review, for calculated use of force, it is required that the entire incident be audio visually recorded.
-The facility administrator or designee is responsible for ensuring that use of force incidents are audio visually recorded.
-Staff shall be trained in the operation of audiovisual recording equipment.
-There shall be a sufficient number of cameras appropriately located and maintained in the facility.
-The audiovisual record and accompanying documentation shall be included in the investigation package for the after-action review described below.
+While ICE/DRO requires that all use-of-force incidents be documented and forwarded to ICE/DRO for review, for calculated use of force, it is required that the entire incident be audio visually recorded.
+The facility administrator or designee is responsible to insure that use of force incidents are audio visually recorded.
+Staff will be trained in the operation of audiovisual recording equipment.
+There will be a sufficient number of cameras appropriately located and maintained in the facility.
+The audiovisual record and accompanying documentation shall be included in the investigation package for the After-Action Review described below.
+In SPCs/CDFs, written documentation shall include a "Use of Force" form (sample attached) and memorandum reporting staff actions, reactions, and responses during the confrontation-avoidance process.

-Calculated use-of-force incidents shall be audio visually-recorded in the following order:
+Calculated use-of-force incidents shall be audiovisually-recorded in the following order:

-- a.
-Introduction by team leader stating facility name, location, time, date, etc., describing the incident that led to the calculated use of force, and naming the audiovisual camera operator and other staff present. - b.
-Faces of all team members shall briefly appear (with helmets removed and heads uncovered), one at a time, identified by name and title. - c.
-Team Leader offers the detainee a last chance to cooperate before team action, outlines the use-of-force procedures, engages in confrontation avoidance and issues use-of-force order. - d.
-Record entire use-of-force team operation, unedited, until the detainee is in restraints. - e.
+- 1. Introduction by Team Leader stating facility name, location, time, date, etc., describing the incident that led to the calculated use of force, and naming the audiovisual camera operator and other staff present. - 2.
+Faces of all team members should briefly appear (with helmets removed and heads uncovered), one at a time, identified by name and title. - 3.
+Team Leader offers the detainee a last chance to cooperate before team action, outlines the use-of-force procedures, engages in confrontation avoidance, and issues use-of-force order. - 4.
+Record entire use-of-force team operation, unedited, until the detainee is in restraints. - 5.
 Take close-ups of the detainee's body during a medical exam, focusing on the presence/absence of injuries.
-Staff injuries, if any, are to be described but not shown. - f.
+Staff injuries, if any, are to be described but not shown. - 6.
 Debrief the incident with a full discussion/analysis/assessment of the incident.